 Welcome to Israel!
-Upon arrival our staff will meet you at the airport and transfer you to your hotel in Tel Aviv for the start of your trip.
+Upon arrival our staff will meet you at the airport and transfer you to your hotel for the start of your trip.
 They'll help you settle in and introduce you to the local area.

 Following a delicious Israeli buffet breakfast (which you will enjoy each morning prior to departing for your day of touring), depart Tel Aviv.
 Drive north along the coastal plain to Caesarea (Acts 9.30 Acts 10 24-48), capital of Judea under the Romans.
 Visit the excavations of this ancient city, the Roman theatre and aqueduct.
 Continue to Megiddo (1 Kings 4.28, 9,15, 2 Kings 23,29 & Revel.
 16.16), identified as the site of Armageddon.
 Visit the archaeological excavations at Megiddo, including the well-preserved water supply system.
 Drive to the beautiful port city of Haifa, nestled on the Mediterranean Sea, for a panoramic view of the Bahai gardens and Haifa Bay.
 From Haifa continue to Acre (Micah 1.10), capital of the Crusaders for more than a century.
 Visit the ancient city and harbour before continuing eastwards across the plains of the Galilee to Kibbutz hotel Lavi, not far from the Sea Of Galilee.